-With MailPoet sign-up forms are included.
-You don’t need to buy an additional plugin or install an extra script on your site to make it work.
+MailPoet includes subscriber sign-up forms.
+There’s no need to buy additional plugins or install extra scripts on your website to make it work.

 Easy Form Embeds for Precision Placement

-Options include pop-up subscription forms, slide-out subscription forms, and sticky-bar subscription forms.
-Yes, you can add a normal static form too (I use them).
+You can even get a little fancier.
+MailPoet’s options include pop-up subscription forms, slide-out subscription forms, and sticky-bar subscription forms.
+Yes, you even can add a normal static form too.

 SMTP Email Sending